dddddddddzzzz/OpenStories/README.md

 - `date_expired` (optional, _String_): The date at which the story did or will expire.
 Clients are encouraged not to display stories after this date.
 - `preview` (optional, [_Preview_](#preview)): Data that helps the client display a preview while this image is loading.
 - `reactions` (optional, [_Reactions_](#reactions)): Data that describes how clients can react to this image.
-- `senstivity_warning` (optional, _String_): If present, clients should display this warning before showing the story to the user.
+- `content_warning` (optional, _String_): If present, clients should display this warning before showing the story to the user.
 - `duration_in_seconds` (optional, _Number_): How long the story should be displayed for.
 Clients are free to adjust this number.
 - `mime_type` (required, _String_ beginning with `image/${string}`): the MIME type of the image.
 - `alt` (required, _String_): The alt text of the image.